bile0026/librenms_server/README.md

 Curently only tested on CentOS 8 and Nginx.
 Plans to work out Debian/Ubuntu and Apache options eventually.

 * NOTE:
-Make sure to use strong passwords, don't leave the defaults in this playbook.
+- Make sure to use strong passwords, don't leave the defaults in this playbook.
+- Currently disabled selinux until I have time to setup the proper configs.
-If you want to deploy a specific tag/release from git, uncomment the "version" parameter in the git clone task.
+- If you want to deploy a specific tag/release from git, uncomment the "version" parameter in the git clone task.

 # How to use:
 1. If running in ansible not AWX/Tower, first install required roles/collections.